Skip to main content

 • Level-3: Variables mapped on uniform space-time grid scales, usually with some completeness and consistency.

-Refer to the ASTER User Handbook for L1B products and the User Guide for higher level products regarding details on the individual core and product metadata attributes.
+Refer to the ASTER User Handbook for Level 1 products and the User Guide for higher-level products for detailed descriptions of individual core and product metadata attributes.

 Instrument Type